skeptycal/vscode-theme-generator-quick-start/README.md

 ## Issues

-- dark backgrounds can cause text to appear 'invisible' since the default black text doesn't seem to be replaced consistently by the foreground color chosen in the `index.ts` file
+- Dark backgrounds can cause certain text to appear 'invisible' since the chosen `background` and `foreground` defaults in the `index.ts` file are not replaced consistently

 ## Publishing